 Keep the subject of your classroom discussion light with our Would You Rather…?
 Question Cards.
 These hilarious questions have been tried and tested, resulting in some brilliant debates.

 Plan Some Buddy Time

-There’s no doubt that the first week of school is a busy time.
+There’s no doubt that the first few weeks of school is a busy time.
 However, if you can find time to coordinate an introductory buddy activity, your new class will be buzzing with self-esteem.

 - valuing difference

 Why not use our Free Download: Friendship Flower Template as an introductory activity and then check out our Buddy Activities Collection for heaps of great activity ideas to carry you through the year!

 Now, here’s yet another important bit…take the first five minutes of every day to have a class pow-wow.
 A class pow-wow is where you and your students get together to discuss how everyone is feeling.
 I know what you’re thinking…how am I going to find time to do that?
 But I reckon if you really try, you can find 5 minutes and when you do, your students will get an extra boost to feel valued and heard.

 Connecting with students can lead to improved learning outcomes and it can play a huge role in creating a holistic and nurturing teaching environment.

 Having a class pow-wow provides can help to inform your teaching approach for the day.
 It helps everyone to connect and to reset.
 So give it a go this year!

 Hats off to you for giving your back to school activities so much thought.
 Remember connection is everything.